 In January I knew that something was wrong with the diapragm coating but I couldn't pin it down.
 I suggested to Jerry Olma that we should invest in an Orion Silk Screening Machine as we were hand-screening far too much ourselves.
 With the proper jigs we could amortize the cost of the unit in two years.

-By placing the RCA type connectors on the slightly recessed top, the connections could be made quite easily without having to scramble through a rat's nest of cables.
+the slightly recessed top, the connections could be made quite easily without

 The company started to use gold-plated jacks, first on the two sets of phono jacks, and eventually on even the high level jacks as well!